 It is easy to make, but you do have to follow a few rules to get the best result.
 Have a tea bowl ready for your tea.
 This should be at room temperature i.e. not too cold.
 Matcha is not served boiling hot, so you should be able to clasp your fingers around the bowl and gently sip your tea.
 Although it would not be out of the question to use a conventional cup or mug – and many people do – a drinking vessel with handles encourages you to swig and with matcha you need to sip.
 As you sip, you also smell, which enhances the overall taste experience.
 Maybe try a bowl first and see how it works for you; you should get the optimum flavor this way.

 So, you need to assemble the items you need to make a bowl of ceremonial quality matcha tea.
-(As the name suggests, ceremonial tea is used in Japanese tea ceremonies, where only the best tea is used.
+(As the name suggests, ceremonial matcha powder is used in Japanese tea ceremonies, where only the best tea is used.
 Matcha has such a delicious taste and striking natural green color.

 Tea bowl, Kenko organic tea, bamboo scoop, bamboo whisk and strainer.